nicklockwood/layout/README.md

 <UILabel text="Hello {hasName ? name : 'World'}"/>
 ```

 If your app is localized, you will need to use constants instead of literal strings for virtually all of the strings in your template.
-Localizing all of these strings and passing them as individual constants would be rather tedious, so Layout offers some alternatives:
+Localizing all of these strings and passing them as individual constants would be tedious, so Layout offers some alternatives:

 Constants prefixed with `strings.` are assumed to be localized strings, and will be looked up in the application's `Localizable.strings` file.
 So for example, if your `Localizable.strings` file contains the following entry: